In a world filled with challenges and uncertainties, the role of a church extends far beyond religious gatherings and rituals.

-A sign of a healthy church is a tangible belief that together they are God’s plan to rescue and bless His world.
-This causes it to behave like it’s true.
+Within the heart of every healthy church beats a tangible belief – a belief that collectively, they are an essential part of God’s grand plan to rescue and bless His world.

 Genesis chapters 1 through 11 focus on a higher-level perspective of God and the whole world.
 Chapters 1-2 deal with creation.
 God’s purpose was to extend His character and His rule to a new territory through image bearers (Gen. 1:26-27).

 The greatness of a King is displayed by enlarging the territory they rule over.
 His desire was for a community of humans to do that by reflecting His character and ruling the earth in ways that would bring order and beauty as life flourished and expanded.

 This is what it means to be “blessed.”
 It means to be a part of expanding life throughout the earth (Gen. 1:22).
 But this only happens when humans trust God’s definitions of good and bad instead of their own.

 Eve and Adam chose to be independent from God and each other and go about building God’s world with their own human life and definitions of good and bad as their source.
 Godly relationships were the main casualty of this choice.

 Chapters 3-11 chronicle how humans went about filling the world with violence and corruption that culminated in the city of Babylon.
 But even though humans have rebelled, the book communicates there is still hope for the world God made.
 He promises to rescue them and it would somehow be through a descendant that comes from the woman (Gen 3:15).